-Typically, the parent with primary custody lists the kids on their car insurance policy.
-If joint custody is the case, it lies with the parent who has the kids most or during the majority of the school year.
-Most importantly, the young drivers should be listed somewhere on one of the parents’ car insurance policies.
+Often, the parent with primary custody lists the kids on their car insurance policy.
+If joint custody is the case, then the parent who has the kids most or during the majority of the school year may want to add the children.
+If the teen will be driving a vehicle at both parents' homes, then the teen should be listed on both policies.

-The parent not listing the kids should still talk to his insurance agent.
-Many times the insurance agent will request a copy of the ex's car insurance declaration page showing the kids listed as drivers.
-Without providing proof of coverage elsewhere, the kids will need to be listed as drivers on the other parent’s policy or listed as excluded drivers, meaning they will not be covered if they drive the vehicle.
+The parent not listing the kids should still talk to an insurance agent.
+The insurance agent will often request a copy of your former spouse's car insurance declaration page showing the kids listed as drivers.
+Without providing proof of coverage elsewhere, the kids will need to be listed as drivers on your policy or listed as excluded drivers, meaning they will not be covered if they drive the vehicle.

-If the vehicle your child is driving is owned by you, but the child lives primarily with your ex, the situation needs to be discussed with your insurance agent.
+If you own the vehicle your child is driving but the child lives primarily with your former spouse, the situation needs to be discussed with your insurance agent.
 Most likely, the child will need to be listed as a driver on your car insurance policy.
-Another possibility is to title the vehicle over to the young driver and purchase a car insurance policy in his or her name.
+Another possibility is to title the vehicle over to your teen and purchase a policy in their name.

 Who lists the kids on their policy and who pays might be two separate people.
 Presumably, it will be determined during your separation and discussed in your divorce agreement.
 The insurance costs could be factored into your support agreement.
 Or one parent might pay for auto insurance while the other parent pays for gas and vehicle maintenance.

 Both of you are going to need to take responsibility for verifying a policy is in place and that it's paid on time.
 Insuring teens on car insurance after divorce can get complicated, mostly because every situation is different.